South Dakota Highway 63: Mellette County

 SD 63 resumes approximately 7 mi to the north, just south of Corn Creek, in the west-central portion of Mellette County, at an intersection with SD 44.
-At the northern end of Corn Creek, just south of an intersection with Wooden Knif Lane, the pavement ends, and the roadway becomes a dirt road.
+At the northern end of Corn Creek, just south of an intersection with Wooden Knif Lane, the pavement ends, and the roadway becomes a gravel road.
 It curves to the north-northeast and crosses over Black Pipe Creek.
 The highway winds its way to the north and slightly bends more to the west.
 At a second crossing of Black Pipe Creek, it enters the northeastern part of both Jackson County and the Pine Ridge Indian Reservation.
 It also enters the Mountain Time Zone.

 Jackson County

 At a crossing of the White River, SD 63 leaves the Pine Ridge Indian Reservation.
 It curves to the north and enters Belvidere.
-At an intersection with D Street, the dirt road ends and the paved portion resumes. on the northern edge of Belvidere, it intersects the former path of SD 248.
+At an intersection with D Street, the gravel road ends and the paved portion resumes. on the northern edge of Belvidere, it intersects the former path of SD 248.
 Then, it has an interchange with Interstate 90 (I-90).
 Here, I-90 and SD 63 travel concurrently to the east.
 Almost immediately, they cross over Brave Bull Creek.
 The eastbound lanes have a rest area before the roadway curves to the northeast.
 The westbound lanes then have a rest area before the highways split.
 SD 63 heads to the north-northwest and curves to the north, before resuming its north-northwest direction.
 SD 63 then enters the southeastern part of Haakon County.